 Romney, a former Massachusetts governor and private-equity executive, used the May 4 jobs report to criticize Obama’s stewardship of the economy, calling it a “sad time in America for people who want work and can’t find jobs.”

 Obama highlighted his support of government-private partnerships to enhance science and technology education and development.
 The College of Nanoscale Science and Engineering in Albany is the product of agreements between New York state and technology companies, including International Business Machines Corp.
-(IBM) It awarded the world’s first doctoral degrees in nanoscience in 2004.
+(IBM:US) It awarded the world’s first doctoral degrees in nanoscience in 2004.

 In September, IBM and Intel Corp.
-(INTC), the world’s largest semiconductor maker, announced plans to invest $4.4 billion over five years to develop a nanotechnology venture in New York, creating or retaining almost 7,000 jobs, according to the governor’s office.
+(INTC:US), the world’s largest semiconductor maker, announced plans to invest $4.4 billion over five years to develop a nanotechnology venture in New York, creating or retaining almost 7,000 jobs, according to the governor’s office.
 To support the private investment, the state agreed to put $400 million into the nanoscale science college in Albany.

 Nanotechnology is the design and engineering of materials and devices at an atomic or molecular scale.
 They are used in medicine, electronics, biomaterials and energy production.